stdevel/katprep/tests/README.md

 ## Running tests using Vagrantboxes

-This directory contains a [`Vagrantfile`](Vagrantfile) for creating your own testing environment.
+The `Vagrant` directory contains a [`Vagrantfile`](Vagrant/Vagrantfile) for creating your own testing environment.
 Simply start it using:

 ```shell
 $ vagrant up